-The closing date for the current round of applications is 31st January 2022
+The closing date for the current round of applications is now closed

 The Community Resource for Wheat and Rice Transformation provides capacity for 100 genes to be transformed into wheat and rice free of charge.